immutable/contracts/audits/random/202403-threat-model-random.md

 | vrfCoordinator()                            | a3e56fa8          |

-## TODO Immutable zkEVM Validators: Block Hash Attack
+## Immutable zkEVM Validators: Block Hash Attack
+Immutable validators could insert a specially crafted transaction into a block to influence the block hash.
+As they would have limited time (at most the block period, two seconds), they will be able to influence the block hash value, but not specify it.

-## TODO Immutable zkEVM Validators: RANDAO Attack
+## Immutable zkEVM Validators: RANDAO Attack
+Once the BFT hardfork is active, `prevrandao` will be used as the on chain random source.
+A validator could choose to generate a block or not generate a block.
+In this way, they could determine that the `prevrandao` value that they were going to generate would not be favourable.
+Instead of geneating a block that they don't want, they could choose to not produce a block, thus allowing the next validator to create the block.

-## TODO VRF Key Compromise
+## VRF Key Compromise
+VRFs use private keys to sign data.
+Random seed values could be know ahead of time if the private key is compromised.
+However, the value of the random seed generated can not be changed.

-## TODO Reuse a Random Value
+## Reuse a Random Value
+A game could reuse a random value.
+The attacker would then know ahead of time the random value.
+The `RandomValues` API prevents games from fetching the same number twice, thus removing this possible attack surface.

-## TODO Random Value Size
+## Random Value Size
+A game could request a set of random values.
+It could then decide more values were needed, and request the `RandomValues` contract expand the seed value more.
+Attackers could predict the expanded value and then continue to ask for mre values.
+The `RandomValues` API prevents games from changing the number of random values to be returned.
+They reserve the number of values when submitting their original request.

-## TODO Random Sequence for Same Usage
+## Random Sequence for Same Usage
+A game could use the `RandomSequence` API, but use the same sequence for multiple usages.
+Game players could then use numbers that were favourable for one use, and not for others.
+Documentation in `RandomSequences` contract explains the problems with this approach, and that separate sequences need to be used for each usage.

 ## Admin Roles